syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ---
 layout: post
-title: Line shape in Syncfusion Flutter maps | Syncfusion
+title: Adding lines in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to add line shape on the map and customize its appearance in the Flutter maps.
+description: This section explains how to add lines on the map and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug
 ---

-# Line shape features in maps
+# Lines in the Flutter maps

-Line shape is used to connect two location on the map.
-This section helps to learn about how to connect two location on the map and its customization.
+Line layer is a sublayer that renders a group of [`MapLine`] on [`MapShapeLayer`] and [`MapTileLayer`].
+This section helps to learn about how to add the lines and customize them.

-## Lines
+## Adding lines

 The [`lines`] is a collection of [`MapLine`].
 Every single [`MapLine`] connects two location coordinates through a straight line.
 The start coordinate is set to [`MapLine.from`] property and the end coordinate is set to [`MapLine.to`] property.

+N> It is applicable for both the tile layer and shape layer.

+<b>In the shape layer</b>

 {% tabs %}
 {% highlight Dart %}